Collective consciousness: Historical use of collective consciousness

 The term was introduced by the French sociologist Émile Durkheim in his The Division of Labour in Society in 1893.
 The French word conscience generally means "conscience", "consciousness", "awareness", or "perception".
 Given the multiplicity of definitions, translators of Durkheim disagree on which is most appropriate, or whether the translation should depend on the context.
 Some prefer to treat the word 'conscience' as an untranslatable foreign word or technical term, without its normal English meaning.
-As for "collective", Durkheim makes clear that he is not reifying or hypostasizing this concept; for him, it is "collective" simply in the sense that it is common to many individuals; cf. social fact.

 Scipio Sighele published ‘La Foule Criminele’ one year before Durkheim, in which he describes emergent characteristics of crowds that don’t appear in the individuals that form the crowd.
 He doesn’t call this collective consciousness, but ‘âme de la foule’ (soul of the crowd).
-This term returns in Sigmund Freud’s book about mass psychology and essentially overlaps with Durkheims concept of collective consciousness.
+This term returns in Sigmund Freud’s book about mass psychology and essentially overlaps with Durkheim's concept of collective consciousness.

 Theories of collective consciousness

 Durkheim

-Durkheim used the term in his books The Division of Labour in Society (1893), The Rules of the Sociological Method (1895), Suicide (1897), and The Elementary Forms of Religious Life (1912).
-In The Division of Labour, Durkheim argued that in traditional/primitive societies (those based around clan, family or tribal relationships), totemic religion played an important role in uniting members through the creation of a common consciousness.
-In societies of this type, the contents of an individual's consciousness are largely shared in common with all other members of their society, creating a mechanical solidarity through mutual likeness.

 The totality of beliefs and sentiments common to the average members of a society forms a determinate system with a life of its own.
 It can be termed the collective or common consciousness.